KaiGE-Organization/KaiGE/VISION.md

    - Use the CLI tool to initialize template projects, build your games for each platform, and publish plugins and assets to the asset store.

  - **VR/AR Support:**
-   -  Optional crate/plugin that has tooling for build a VR or AR application or game.
+   -  Optional crate/plugin with tooling for building a VR or AR application or game.

 ### Genre-specific Focus: